 Here’s an excellent example from personalized gift experts Wonderbly.

 Facebook Messenger ads can be compelling when it comes to Facebook ads for eCommerce.
-Facebook marketing offers a variety of ways advertisers can use Messenger ads: inbox, stories, sponsored messages and Click-to-Messenger ads, which reach potential shoppers while they are actively engaging on social media.
+Facebook marketing offers a variety of ways advertisers can use Messenger ads like inbox, stories, sponsored messages, and Click-to-Messenger ads, which reach potential shoppers while they are actively engaging on social media.

 There is one case study in particular that proves just how effective Messenger ads can be for businesses.
-They showed how MobileMonkey achieved their lead generation goal with the help of clever copy, CTAs and engagement.
-On clicking the ad, users were sent to MobileMonkey’s Facebook Messenger chatbot, which ultimately resulted in the brand being able to reduce their cost per lead by 30X.
+It showed how MobileMonkey achieved their lead generation goal with the help of clever copy, CTAs, and engagement.
+On clicking the ad, their target audience were sent to MobileMonkey’s Facebook Messenger chatbot, which ultimately resulted in the brand being able to reduce their cost per lead by 30x.

 Another must-have on your Facebook ads for eCommerce list are Instant Experience ads.
 Formerly known as Canvas Ads, Facebook’s Instant Experiences allow advertisers to create a beautiful, full-screen destination for your ads.
-These ads are especially resultant if you are trying to create a story with your products or need to relay a lot of product info.
+These ads are especially effective if you are trying to create a story with your products or need to relay a lot of product info.

-How effective, you may ask.
-Here are some stats from brands who added Instant Experience Ads:
+Here are some stats from brands who added Instant Experience ads:

 - Jeep enjoyed a 37-point lift in ad recall